franklineronoh/rheas-viewer/README.md

 # RHEAS
-* This is a crop simulation framework used for yield prediction
+* This is RHEAS crop yield analysis project

 > Note